thatharshal/moneyverse/README.md

 ---

-##🙌 Credits:
+## 🙌 Credits:
-Built with love for learning, experimentation, and financial empowerment.
+>Built with love for learning, experimentation, and financial empowerment.

-Created by Hrashal Chaudhari — xto10x Hackathon (Edition 3)- April 2025 🚀
+>Created by Harshal Chaudhari for **xto10x Hackathon (Edition 3)- April 2025 🚀**